 Before starting the application, make sure you have the following documents to attach at the end of this application.

 - Obtain full transcript from an accredited educational institution.
 Partial transcripts and/or transcripts with a weighted GPA will not be considered for application.

 - Secure documentation from school officials, volunteer organizations or employers for honors, awards and service hours.

 Scholarship finalists will be asked to submit an essay.
-Those finalists will be selected and contacted on or after April 15.
+Those finalists will be selected and contacted and given the essay prompt at that time.